normanzb/Size/README.md

 Convert one unit to the other unit
 ----------------------------------

-Because the visual size may be varied even when the unit and value are the same (depend on which dom element it is applied to).
-Converting unit requires you to pass in a dom element as a reference.
+Because the visual size can be different even when the unit and value are the same, converting unit requires you to pass in a dom element as a reference.

-For example, you have an `<span>` with `font-size` defined in `px`, you want to know how much is for `em`:
+For example, you have an `<span>` with `font-size` defined in `px`, you want to know how many is for `em`:

     var $container = $('the element');
     var size = Size.parse($container.css('font-size'));